ljodea/dgrtwo.github.com/_posts/2017-4-27-ngrams_correlation_green_climate_fund.md

 It looks like the word "ecosystem" is strongly related to a cluster of many other words (in the bottom left of the diagram above), which relate to the core work of the Fund.
 No other word has so many edges emerging from it.

 ***
+#### Among Bigrams

 Now let's use network graphs to look at pairwise correlation among different bigrams.
+We'll compute correlations *among bigrams* this time, rather than words, to calculate how often 2 different bigrams appear in a document together, compared to how often they appear separately.